Where to Ski and Snowboard in New Zealand?

 5. Mt Hutt

 Despite sometimes living up to its nickname Mt Shut due to strong winds, Mt Hutt gets some of the best snow conditions in NZ.
 Mt Hutt is in the Canterbury region with Methven being the nearest township.
+In short, Mt Hutt is a fantastic place to go skiing in New Zealand, but you may have to deal with the weather.

 A stunning location to ski and snowboard in New Zealand, Roundhill is in the beautiful Lake Tekapo area of Canterbury.
 The family-owned ski field provides that authentic Kiwi ski field experience while still being suitable for beginners to experienced riders and skiers.
 For freestylers, you can definitely make use of the terrain park.